-6. Reporting criminal activity
+7. Reporting criminal activity

-- 6.1.
-If a reportable incident involves actual or alleged criminal activity then a licensed Award Center must report it to the relevant agencies: - I. safeguarding incidents: you should report allegations or incidents of abuse or mistreatment of people who come into contact with the Award to: - a) the police and obtain a crime report, and - b) the local authority and other relevant county, state, or federal agencies - II. fraud and cyber-crime: you should report allegations or incidents of fraud and cyber- crime to the relevant government agency. - III. theft: you should report allegations or incidents of theft to the police and obtain a crime report, - IV. links to terrorism and extremism: you should report links or alleged links to terrorism and extremism to the police report

-7. Complaints procedure

 - 7.1.
+If a reportable incident involves actual or alleged criminal activity, then a licensed Award Center must report it to the relevant agencies: - I. Safeguarding incidents: you should report allegations or incidents of abuse or mistreatment of people who come into contact with the Award to: - a) the police and obtain a crime report, and - other appropriate agencies, depending on the incident or alleged incident, may need to be reported to relevant county, state, or federal agencies.
+Follow applicable local, county, state, and federal laws. - II.
+Fraud and cyber-crime: you should report allegations or incidents of fraud and cyber- crime to the relevant government agency. - III.
+Theft: you should report allegations or incidents of theft to the police and obtain a crime report. - IV.
+Links to terrorism and extremism: you should report links or alleged links to terrorism and extremism to the police report.

+8. Complaints procedure

+- 8.1.
 Award USA recognises that there will be occasions when someone wishes to complain about how Award activities are managed, how services are delivered or due to the conduct of an Award staff member or volunteer.
-The complaints procedure, as set out in the International Handbook for Award Leaders is as follows. - 7.2.
+The complaints procedure, as set out in the International Handbook for Award Leaders is as follows. - 8.2.
 In the first instance, the complainant must try to resolve the issue informally.
 If this cannot occur, the following process must be followed: - 1.
 Award USA will designate a suitable member of staff to seek a resolution. - 2.
 The designated member of staff will acknowledge and confirm the complaint within 5 working days. - 3.
-Award USA will seek to resolve the complaint within one month.
+In collaboration with Award USA leadership and, if appropriate, Board of Directors, Award USA will seek to resolve the complaint within one month. - 4.
+Any outcome will be provided in writing to ensure that all are correctly informed and that any review or remedial action is carried out.

-- 4. Any outcome will be provided in writing to ensure that all are correctly informed and that any review or remedial action is carried out. - 7.3.
-If the complaint is not resolved and the complainant wishes to appeal, final resolution will be coordinated by the CEO of Award USA.
+7.3.
+If the complaint is not resolved and the complainant wishes to appeal, final resolution will be coordinated by the CEO of Award USA and communicated, as appropriate, to the Board of Directors and the International Award Foundation.

-8. Further information
+9. Further information

-8.1.
+9.1.
 For further information or to discuss any aspect of this policy, please contact the VP of Operations at Award USA.